 Once your enterprise has decided on your cloud provider of choice —in our scenario for this blog it’s Azure — and the planning must begin.
 There isn’t a switch that you flip to migrate you, and without a plan the future will likely be full of downtime and system outages.
 To avoid this chaos there are some key questions to start with answering that will get your planning started.

-- Purchase a third-party solution – In addition to the need to set aside a budget for this option, any third-party tool selected should ensure a simple migration and be able to protect the servers migrated for recoverability, so be sure to research your options.
-Cohesity does have some great choices for migration (plus backup/recovery) should you go this route, and you can learn more here.
+Purchase a third-party solution – In addition to the need to set aside a budget for this option, any third-party tool selected should ensure a simple migration and be able to protect the servers migrated for recoverability, so be sure to research your options.
+Cohesity does have some great choices for migration (plus backup/recovery) should you go this route.

 Now that you have determined what, how, and when, and have migrated your first batch of servers to the cloud, it’s time to look at what your next steps will be.